 7. Social Media Sharing

 So, you wrote a great post?
-Now, you will wake up two hours at night to share them to your social media platforms?
-With WordPress, you don’t have too.
+Now, you will wake up two hours at night to share them on your social media platform.?
+With WordPress, you don’t have to.
 Social media sharing is an art.
-It requires careful planning, and that’s why it posts needs to be shared at a regular interval or at a specific time according to your target audience.
+It requires careful planning, and that’s why its posts need to be shared at regular intervals or at a specific time according to your target audience.